 This is a printer-friendly version of an article from Zip06.com.06/05/2022 12:00 AM

-The Hand softball team took a defeat versus Fitch in the first round of the Class L State Tournament last week.
-On May 31, the 19th-seeded Tigers traveled to Groton to face No. 14 Fitch and lost to the Falcons by a 2-0 score.
-Hand finished with an overall record of 11-11 on the year.
+The Guilford boys’ tennis team took a defeat versus Hand in the first round of the Class L State Tournament last week.
+On May 31, the 15th-seeded Grizzlies played at No. 2 seed Hand in a first-round states match and lost to the Tigers by a 7-0 score.
+Guilford posted an overall record of 9-11 this spring.

 Boys’ Outdoor Track